Pierredhx/Pierredhx/README.md

 - 👋 Hi, I’m @Pierredhx
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning Machine learing
+- 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on any AI project
 - 📫 How to reach me : pierre.duhoux2004@gmail.com